-- 10.1 Determine who will pay for destruction, including any transport, fees, etc. This will likely vary depending on where the product to be destroyed is located (home country of donor, Distributing Partner country). - 10.2 Outline the requirements around minimally accepted destruction practices, and minimal 'proof' of destruction (witness, photos, etc.). - 10.3 Detail whether product is required to be reimported for destruction by the donor. - 10.4 Understand what the acceptable local practices are for destruction.
-Confirm that the practices are to the donor?
-Prioritize concerns for example, is it preferred that the product or packaging be rendered unusable/unreadable prior to destruction? - 10.5 Outline any specific environmental concerns which would dictate one destruction method over another. - 10.6 Determine whether the product in question can be recycled in any way. - 10.7 Determine whether the process for managing product to be destroyed differs between expired product and recalled product. - 10.8 Outline what parties are required to be involved in the destruction decision process. - 10.9 Determine a hierarchy of concern regarding destruction is the key to insure product is not saleable on the black market or manage environmental impacts via varying destruction methods.
+- 10.1 Determine who will pay for destruction, including any transport, fees, etc. This will likely vary depending on where the product to be destroyed is located, such as home country of donor or Distributing Partner country. - 10.2 Outline the requirements around minimally accepted destruction practices and minimal 'proof' of destruction, such as witness, photos, etc. - 10.3 Detail whether product is required to be reimported for destruction by the donor. - 10.4 Understand what the acceptable local practices are for destruction and prioritize concerns, such as whether the product or packaging be rendered unusable/unreadable prior to destruction. - 10.5 Outline any specific environmental concerns which would dictate one destruction method over another. - 10.6 Determine whether the product in question can be recycled in any way. - 10.7 Determine whether the process for managing product to be destroyed differs between expired product and recalled product. - 10.8 Outline what parties are required to be involved in the destruction decision process. - 10.9 Determine a hierarchy of concern regarding destruction.
+Priority might be given to ensure product cannot be resold on the black market and to minimize environmental impacts due to destruction methods.
 This discussion will aid in choosing an appropriate destruction method.